AlchemicRaker/fire/README.md

 # Fire NES Template - WIP

 A thin NES template that builds against multiple mappers and includes the most fundamental of mapper integrations (eg bank switching and far calling across banks).
-A demo is included in the `src` directory to get you started with some bank switching and on-screen graphics.
+A demo is included in the "src" and "res" directories to get you started with some bank switching and on-screen graphics.

 > THIS PROJECT IS WIP, features may not yet be as described in the README